-Outdoor – if you garden in zones 9-11 you can plant aloe vera outdoor.
+Outdoor – If you garden in zones 9-11 you can plant aloe vera outdoors.
 If you are planting more than one plant, make sure to space them 3 feet apart since your plants are going to spread outward.

 Aloe vera is not picky at all when it comes to soil.
 As long as you have decent garden soil it will have no problem growing.
-If your soil is heavy clay, you can mix it up with cactus and succulent soil mix like this one.
+If your soil is heavy clay, you can mix it up with cactus and succulent soil mix or cover it with leaf mulch.

-Outdoor/Indoor – in gardening zones 1-8 you’ll have to plant your aloe vera in a container that you can move indoor before the first frost.
+Outdoor/Indoor – In gardening zones 1-8 you’ll have to plant your aloe vera in a container that you can move indoors before the first frost.